Bermuda Grass

 Popular Bermuda Grass Varieties

-• Common Bermuda: Grown from seed, coarser texture, more affordable
+• Common Bermuda: Raised from seed, this option has a coarser texture and is more affordable

-• Tifway 419: Popular hybrid for sports fields and golf courses
+• Tifway 419: Commonly used hybrid for sports fields and golf courses

-• TifTuf: Superior drought tolerance and wear resistance
+• TifTuf: Enhanced drought tolerance and increased resistance to wear

-• Celebration: Deep blue-green color, good shade tolerance for Bermuda
+• Celebration: The deep blue-green color exhibits good shade tolerance for Bermuda grass

-• Latitude 36: Cold-hardy variety extending growing zone northward
+• Latitude 36: A cold-hardy variety that allows for an extended growing zone further north

 Quick Facts